codedrunks/BrewBot/README.md

 ## Development:
 To start normally, run `npm start`
 To watch for file changes to automatically recompile and restart, use `npm run watch`
+To lint the code run `npm run lint`

 Commands and events have template files in their respective folders called `Template.ts`, use these to create new commands and events.
 In order for a command or event to be initialized on startup, add it to the array of the `index.ts` file in the respective folder.